ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 - Prepare your data volumes for use by formatting and configuring them to meet your requirements.
    - [Setting up your Block Storage for VPC data volume for use (Linux)](https://cloud.ibm.com/docs/vpc?topic=vpc-start-using-your-block-storage-data-volume-lin)
    - [Setting up your Block Storage for VPC data volume for use (Windows)](https://cloud.ibm.com/docs/vpc?topic=vpc-start-using-your-block-storage-data-volume-win)
-- [Attach your stand alone volumes](/docs/vpc?topic=vpc-attaching-block-storage) to a virtual server instance.
+- [Attach your stand-alone volumes](/docs/vpc?topic=vpc-attaching-block-storage) to a virtual server instance.
 - Configure [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).